mohdrafi854/Assignment-Frontend/README.md

 - Redirect to respective dashboards after login
 - Client-side validation and error messages

-**Lisitng Page**
-- Display all the Products
-- Product search by name
-- Filter by categories
-- Filter product by rating
-- Sort product by price
-- Click wishlist icon and add item
-- Click on Add to cart cart to add item

-**Detail Page**
-- View full information

-**Wishlist Page**
+**Admin Dashboard**
+The Admin Dashboard provides a complete overview of engineering resources, project distribution, and capacity tracking.
+It also allows the admin to manage engineers, projects, and assignments efficiently.

+**Sidebar Menu**
+- Dashboard - Summary overview
+- Engineers - List & Add engineers
+- Projects - List & Add projects
+- Assignments - Assign engineers to projects
+- Logout - End admin session

+**Manage Engineers**
-- Show all wishlist items
+- View all engineers

-**AddToCart Page**
+- Add new engineers
+- Edit engineers

+**Manage Projects**
-- Show all add to cart items
+- View all projects
+- Add new projects
+- Edit or delete existing projects

+**Manage Assignments**
+- Assign engineer to project with % allocation
+- Track each engineer’s utilization

 ## API Refrence